 The newest additions to the corpus of MI-related books is Motivational Interviewing in Nutrition and Fitness.
-Completing this book early 2016, Dawn and Laura Curtis target a wide variety of health professionals like personal trainers, dieticians, and health coaches.
+Completing this book early 2016, Dawn Clifford and Laura Curtis target a wide variety of health professionals like personal trainers, dieticians, and health coaches.
 They discusses how these professionals can incorporate the principles of MI in order to help their clients succeed in reaching health goals.
 The book addresses topics like barriers to exercise, shifting away from dietary restrictions, body image, and eating disorders.61

 The above list represents a snapshot of today's literature of the various settings where MI is being utilized.
-Because of the em-
+Because of the empirical success and wide applicability of MI, its literature has grown exponentially over the recent past.